Anthropological science fiction

+Overview

+The boundaries of anthropological science fiction as a subgenre have been debated by critics and scholars.
+A reviewer in American Anthropologist argued that stories featuring anthropologists or vague references to culture do not necessarily qualify as anthropological science fiction.
+Critics have noted that the subgenre complicates distinctions between anthropological and hard science fiction, since anthropological approaches to speculative societies derive from the social sciences rather than the natural sciences.

+The subgenre has been associated with speculative fiction about human evolution and prehistoric societies.
+H. G. Wells's "The Grisly Folk" has been identified as an early example because of its depiction of Neanderthals and early humans.
+Similar themes later appeared in works such as Robert J. Sawyer's The Neanderthal Parallax, which explores alternative forms of human evolution and social organization.

+The editors of a collection of anthropological SF stories observed that fiction writers are more free to speculate than scientists:

 Anthropology is the science of man.
 It tells the story from ape-man to spaceman, attempting to describe in detail all the epochs of this continuing history.
 Writers of fiction, and in particular science fiction, peer over the anthropologists' shoulders as the discoveries are made, then utilize the material in fictional works.
 Where the scientist must speculate reservedly from known fact and make a small leap into the unknown, the writer is free to soar high on the wings of fancy.

 Charles F. Urbanowicz, Professor of Anthropology, California State University, Chico has said of anthropology and SF:

 Anthropology and science fiction often present data and ideas so bizarre and unusual that readers, in their first confrontation with both, often fail to appreciate either science fiction or anthropology.
 Intelligence does not merely consist of fact, but in the integration of ideas -- and ideas can come from anywhere, especially good science fiction!

-The difficulty in describing category boundaries for "anthropological SF" is illustrated by a reviewer of an anthology of anthropological SF, written for the journal American Anthropologist, which warned against too broad a definition of the subgenre, saying: "Just because a story has anthropologists as protagonists or makes vague references to 'culture' does not qualify it as anthropological science fiction, although it may be 'pop' anthropology."
-The writer concluded the book review with the opinion that only "twelve of the twenty-six selections can be considered as examples of anthropological science fiction."

 This difficulty of categorization explains the exclusions necessary when seeking the origins of the subgenre.
 Thus:

 Nineteenth-century utopian writings and lost-race sagas notwithstanding, anthropological science fiction is generally considered a late-twentieth-century phenomenon, best exemplified by the work of writers such as Ursula K. Le Guin, Michael Bishop, Joanna Russ, Ian Watson, and Chad Oliver.

 Again, questions of description are not simple as Gary Westfahl observes: